globus/globus-compute/docs/quickstart.rst

 Note: the tutorial endpoint is hosted on a small Kubernetes cluster and occasionally it becomes overwhelmed.
-If you are unable to retrieve the result please try again later (funcX will cache results until you return) or deploy an endpoint on local resources.
+If you are unable to retrieve the result, please try again later (funcX will cache results until you return) or deploy an endpoint on local resources.

 .. code-block:: python